-- All school staff (including temporary staff and volunteers) will have access to a copy of this policy and will have the opportunity to consider and discuss the contents prior to approval of the Governing Body being formally sought.
-The policy will also be available to parents/carers. - This policy has been written in September 2022 to reflect the new guidance and legislation issued in relation to safeguarding children and promoting their welfare which came into force on 1st September 2022. - The policy forms part of our school development plan and will be reviewed annually. - All staff should have access to this policy and sign to the effect that they have read and understood its contents. - The DSL will review the policy following any child protection concerns (including following learning identified from serious case reviews) or allegations against staff (even considering learning when they are not substantiated) to ensure that it reflects appropriate, accurate and up-to-date safeguarding practice.
+- All staff (including temporary staff and volunteers) will have access to a copy of this policy and will have the opportunity to consider and discuss the contents prior to approval of the Governing Body being formally sought.
+The policy will also be available to parents/carers. - This policy has been written to reflect the new guidance and legislation issued in relation to safeguarding children and promoting their welfare which came into force on 1st September 2024. - The policy will be reviewed at least annually. - All staff should have access to this policy and sign to the effect that they have read and understood its contents. - The DSL will review the policy following any child protection concerns (including following learning identified from serious case reviews) or allegations against staff (even considering learning when they are not substantiated) to ensure that it reflects appropriate, accurate and up-to-date safeguarding practice.